Testing the unitarity of the light neutrino mixing matrix: Introduction

 An interesting way to test diagonal non-unitarity effects sourced by the PMNS matrix is to search for processes in which such effects may spoil perturbative unitarity of certain cross sections in high energy collisions.
 A particularly promising environment is then provided by the lepton–antilepton colliders, and, to some degree, by the upcoming High-Luminosity (HL) phase of the LHC experiment.
 Indeed, as long as the energy of the process remains below the scale of the heavy neutral fermion masses, non-unitarity effects can induce an anomalous energy scaling of the cross section in interactions involving the exchange of the light neutrinos.
 The effect can then be investigated at hadron colliders via the $W^+ W^-$ fusion, and at lepton colliders via the $W^+ W^-$ production.
-The same underlying mechanism has been recently exploited to test the unitarity of the Cabibbo–Kobayashi–Maskawa quark mixing matrix, by studying the anomalous growth of the $pp \to W^+ W^-$ cross section at the LHC, and at various future hadron colliders \cite{Gabrielli:2024bjw}.
+The same underlying mechanism has been recently exploited to test the unitarity of the Cabibbo–Kobayashi–Maskawa quark mixing matrix, by studying the anomalous growth of the $pp \to W^+ W^-$ cross section at the LHC, and at various future hadron colliders \cite{Gabrielli:2024bjw} (see also \cite{Eboli:2025vks} for similar bounds on non-unitarity for the first row of the CKM matrix.)
 Assessing how accurately the proposed method can constrain non-unitarity effects in the neutrino mixing with the available data, as well as with measurements at future $pp$, $e^+e^-$ and $\mu^+\mu^-$ colliders, is the main goal of this work.
 To this purpose, in the next section, we examine the theoretical expectations for the size of the parameters $\delta_\alpha$ in well-motivated neutrino mass models.
 Subsequently, we derive bounds on $\delta_\alpha$ from the available LEP data, as well as for the projected sensitivity of the future high-energy facilities such as HL-LHC, FCC-ee, FCC-hh, CLIC, ILC and the muon collider.
 Our conclusions are presented in the final section.